 6. improving support within the criminal and youth justice systems

-We collectively planned and held several local drop-in events and sessions during November and December 2023 across the borough.
+We collectively planned and held several local drop-in events and sessions during November and December 2023 across the borough as part of the first phase of involvement.
 This enabled local people and organisations to be able to attend and share their views and experiences directly with us in relation to the six key themes highlighted above as part of the national strategy.
-In addition to this we have also been promoting our local survey and 1:1 feedback form which has been designed by the stakeholder group members throughout this time as a way for people to be able to provide us with their experiences and feedback too.
+In addition to this we also promoted our local survey and 1:1 feedback form which has also been designed by the stakeholder group members throughout this time as a way for people to be able to provide us with their experiences and feedback too.

 We have also been working with local organisations and services across the borough during this time to link into existing groups and opportunities to gain their views and experiences.